 SUNDAY 0750 1250

-MONDAY NONE
+MONDAY 1450 1900

 TUESDAY NONE

 WEDNESDAY 1450 1900

 THURSDAY NONE

 FRIDAY 1450 1900 2130

 SATURDAY 0750 1250 1900 2130

-- ii.
+ii.
 Participation in Varsity Athletics or Organizations.
-Participation in athletics and cadet organizations (such a MMI Knights, Honor Guard, Ranger Challenge, etc.) may be prohibited until PHs are marched at the discretion of the Commandant of Cadets.
-This also includes participation in athletic practices, games, special events, etc. - iii.
+Participation in athletics (practice) and cadet organizations (such as MMI Knights, Honor Guard, Ranger Challenge, etc.) is prohibited (on days PH are served) until all PHs are marched.
+Additionally, at the discretion of the Commandant of

+Cadets, cadets may be prohibited from participating in athletic games/matches, special event, etc.

+- iii.
 Getting Credit for PHs.
-Cadets must clock-in and clock-out in the Commandant of Cadets' Office using the Penalty Hour Sign-in/Sign-out form and must have a member of the commandant's staff initial/verify their start and stop times.

-- iv.
+Cadets will be awarded credit for penalty hours marched by the Weekend/Duty TAC Officer. - iv.
 Uniform for PHs.
 Uniform is prescribed by the Commandant of Cadets.
 CDOs will inspect restricted cadets 15 minutes prior to the PH formation ensuring all cadets are in proper uniform. - v.
 Conduct of PH tours.
-Cadets will form up five minutes before the time designated, adjacent to the Guard House.
+Cadets will form up in front of the Chapel five minutes before the time designated.
 Accountability will be taken and an inspection will be conducted.
 Cadets will then be marched to the penalty area.
 PH marching will commence at the top of the hour.
 Breaks will be taken ten minutes prior to the top of the hour.
-All breaks will be taken at the Guard House.
 PHs must be marched in full-hour increments.
+The Weekend/Duty TAC may alter these times based on weather conditions.
 No credit will be given for periods lasting less than a full hour except in the case of extenuating circumstances. - vi.
 No Credit for PHs.
 No cell phones or any electronic devices are authorized during Penalty Hours, use will result in an additional penalty hour being awarded.
-Additionally, Commandant's staff may not verify PHs tours marched if the marchers are not acting in a disciplined and orderly fashion or are demonstrating poor conduct.
-Any cadet who shows up 30 minutes or more late will not be afforded the opportunity to march and will receive PHs for missing Penalty Hours. - b) Alternative Penalty Hours.
-Alternative forms of Penalty Hours (i.e., physical/manual labor) will only be awarded for activities approved by a TAC Officer and the Commandant of Cadets and only for Category I Offenses (some exceptions may apply). - c) Study Hall (SH).
-SH rosters are published daily and sent to student MMI e-mail accounts.
-Cadets who believe a report to be incorrect should speak with the Executive Assistant to the Commandant for verification.
-Upon verification, the cadet may be referred to the reporter (instructor) if an offense is in dispute.
-Cadets should speak (adjudicate) with the "reporter" (i.e., instructor who assigned the SH) as listed on the roster no later than 24 hours after the offense was reported.
-Each Thursday the list will reflect which cadets are restricted to campus for the upcoming weekend.
-Cadets receiving SH on a Friday will be held accountable beginning on Monday of the following week.
-Cadets are restricted to campus until SH is completed.
-Mandatory SH will be conducted on Friday from 1500-18:00 and Saturday from 0800-1700 unless engaged in other school functions (e.g., varsity athletics) or excused by the Commandant of Cadets (e.g., military drill). - i.
-Cadets can choose whether to serve SH or to march PHs when they have earned both.
-Cadets who do not complete these immediately risk being suspended.
-Participation in varsity athletics or organizations (such a MMI Knights, Honor Guard, Ranger Challenge, etc.) may be prohibited until SH hours are served at the discretion of the Commandant of Cadets.
+Additionally, the Weekend/Duty TAC may not verify PHs tours marched if the marchers are not acting in a disciplined and orderly fashion or are demonstrating poor conduct.
+Any cadet who shows up 30 minutes or more late will not be afforded the opportunity to march and will receive demerits for missing Penalty Hours. - b) Alternative Penalty Hours.
+Alternative forms of Penalty Hours (i.e., physical/manual labor) will only be awarded for activities approved by a TAC Officer and the Commandant of Cadets.
+This is an exception to the rule and cadets should plan to march their penalty hours. - c) Demerits.
+Demerits are given to cadets who commit Category I offenses.
+A cadet may find out how many demerits they have accumulated by asking their TAC Officer.
+If a cadet feels like they have received the demerits in error they must see their TAC Officer.
+The TAC Officer's decision is final and demerits cannot be appealed to a higher authority.
+A cadet's total demerits only reset at the end of the school year (SY). - d) Restriction.
+Cadets can be restricted to campus for having PHs, medical issues as determined by medical personnel, or when directed to do so by the Commandant of i.

-- ii.
-This also includes participation in athletic practices, games, special events, etc. Cadets must be logged in and out by the SH attendant to verify their hours served.
-Uniform for SH will be prescribed by the Commandant of Cadets.
-CDOs will inspect restricted cadets 15 minutes prior to the SH formation ensuring all cadets are in proper uniform. - iii.
-Cadets will form up five minutes before the time designated, adjacent to the Guard House.
-Accountability will be taken and an inspection will be conducted.
-Cadets will then be marched to the SH. - iv.
-SH will commence at the top of the hour.
-No credit will be given for periods lasting less than a full hour except in the case of extenuating circumstances. - v.
-No cell phones are authorized during Study Hall Hours, use will result in an additional penalty hour being awarded.
-Laptops may be used for academic purposes. - d) Restriction.
-Cadets can be restricted to campus for having PHs, SH, unpaid motor vehicle fines, unpaid transportation charges, overdue library books or materials, medical issues as determined by medical personnel, or when directed to do so by the Commandant of Cadets.
-Restricted cadets are restricted to the limits of the campus and must be in their room by 2300 on weekends.
-They must also report to the Guard House for all scheduled formations and may not depart campus unless authorized by the Commandant of Cadets.
-Breach of policies concerning cadet restriction may result in a delinquency order or other disciplinary action. - i.
 Reduction in Rank.
 The Commandant of Cadets is authorized to reduce the rank of any cadet with the Corps of Cadets with the exception of the battalion commander, executive officer, and battalion sergeant major.
 The President must approve the reduction in rank and removal of cadets serving in these positions.
 Once a reduction has been adjudicated, a cadet has ten days to change the rank insignia on all uniforms.
 Wearing of unwarranted rank insignia after reduction is a Category I offense.